Kjelll/Portfolio/AoE/AoE_doc.md

 - Devotion of Verona could be a unique tech, Istrian and Dalmation cities swearing allegiance to Venice happened again in 1000   https://en.wikipedia.org/wiki/Devotion_of_Verona_to_Venice

-- Marriage of the Sea could be another unique tech (for some maritime bonus, if possible something relating to "the sea may be calm and quiet")
+- Marriage of the Sea (for some maritime bonus, if possible something relating to "the sea may be calm and quiet") https://en.wikipedia.org/wiki/Marriage_of_the_Sea_ceremony

 #### Military:

--Strong naval presence, they basically won their empire on water, then lost it on land.
+- Strong naval presence, they basically won their empire on water, then lost it on land.
 Should have a strong ship bonus.

 - Crusaders in the fourth crusade were transported by Venice, in return they sieged Zara and later Constantinople.
 So they should have a decent knight line, at least cavalier, even though only some of the knights sieging Constantinople were Venetian.